prebid/Prebid.js/adops/send-all-bids-adops.md

 ## Step 6.
 Create Orders for your other bidder partners

-Once you've created line items for `BIDDERNAME` targeting all the price buckets you want, start creating orders for each of your remaining bidder partners using the steps above.
+Once you've created line items for `BIDDERCODE` targeting all the price buckets you want, start creating orders for each of your remaining bidder partners using the steps above.